tanyaphung/commonly_used_codes/genome_assembly_conversion/genome_assembly_conversion_readme.md

 wget https://ftp.ncbi.nih.gov/snp/latest_release/VCF/GCF_000001405.40.gz
 ```

-2. Process for FUMA format
+2. Process to format to be used for tabix

 - Extract chr, pos, rsID, ref, alt

 ```
 python ./process_dbsnp157.py --chrom NC_000017.11 --new_chrom 17
 ```

     - One need to look up the NC value for the chromosome number

 - bgzip and tabix